UND's graduate education in Nursing offers many avenues for students.

 CNPD offers many of its graduate courses — and even entire programs — online (excluding anesthesia coursework), with clinical placements as near the students' home location as possible.
-Students take their courses online and meet a few times during their program at "intensives" — held either on campus or at a Regional Nursing Research Conference or virtually, depending on the program.
+Students take their courses online and meet a few times during their program at "intensives" — held either on campus, at a Regional Nursing Research Conference or virtually, depending on the program.

 Our faculty and administrators are here to support you, and we work to create an open-door atmosphere.
 If you have questions or simply want to get to know us, please don't hesitate to contact us.

 - Adult-Gerontology Primary Care Nurse Practitioner (new applications not being accepted at this time)